aditisriv29/exercise-repo/README.md

-# exercise-repo
+# Python Exercise
-This repo is for exercises.
+This repo is for basic to advanced python exercises.